PDGLin/StanPractice/README.md

 [How the Shape of a Weakly Informative Prior Affects Inferences](https://mc-stan.org/users/documentation/case-studies/weakly_informative_shapes.html)

+In complex models, however, it typically takes a significant amount of data for the likelihood to be able to identify a necessarily small region of parameter space.
+The more expensive and sparse the data and the more complex the likelihood, the more informative diffuse priors will be.
+If we want to make reasonable inferences in these models then we need more principled prior distributions that are actually coherent with our prior beliefs.

 Q: What's "Stan actually works on the unconstrained space"??
 A: It's described in the Chapter 10.
 Constraint Transforms in the [Reference Manual](https://mc-stan.org/docs/2_24/functions-reference-2_24.pdf)

 # leave-one-out (loo) cross-validation